aws-samples/digital-pathology-on-aws/README.md

 First create the network infrastructure.
 One way to do it is to deploy using [this CloudFormation template](https://docs.aws.amazon.com/codebuild/latest/userguide/cloudformation-vpc-template.html), which will create one [AWS VPC](https://aws.amazon.com/vpc/), two public subnets and two private subnets.
 If you want to add [VPC flow logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html), you can deploy [the network infrastructure CloudFormation template](https://github.com/aws-samples/digital-pathology-on-aws/blob/main/OMERO-cloudformation-templates/OMERONetworkInfra.yaml) in this repository and select true for AddVPCFlowLog parameter.

 If you have registered or transfer your domain to AWS Route53, you can use the associated Hosted zones to [automate the DNS validatition for the SSL certificate](https://aws.amazon.com/blogs/security/how-to-use-aws-certificate-manager-with-aws-cloudformation/) issued by [AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/).
 It is noteworthy the Route53 domain and associated public Hosted zone should be on the same AWS account as the ACM that issues SSL certificate, in order to automate the DNS validation.
 ACM will create a validation CNAME record in the public Hosted zone.
-This DNS validated public certificate can be used for [TLS termination for Network Load Balancer](https://aws.amazon.com/blogs/aws/new-tls-termination-for-network-load-balancers/)
+This DNS validated public certificate can be used for [TLS termination for Applicaton Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html)

 #### Deploy OMERO Stack